 In Israel, we celebrate many holidays throughout the year.
 Not only Jewish but also Christian, Muslim, and public holidays, all changing the atmosphere in the country for a day or two and sometimes even more.
 In Israel, holidays are all about people, families, and food.
-We Israelis usually use the holidays to get together with our families, and if possible, go out to see the beautiful sites of our country.
-So… what are the major holidays in Israel?
+We Israelis usually use the holidays to get together with our families and, if possible, go out to see the beautiful sites of our country.
+So… what are the main holidays in Israel?

 I’ll start with what I know best – the Jewish holidays.
 Jewish holidays are celebrated according to the Hebrew calendar.
-Unlike the Gregorian calendar, which most of us know and use on a daily basis, the Hebrew calendar is based on the moon.
-To make sure that the Jewish holidays are celebrated in the same season every year, intercalary months are added.
-But, it is important to remember that the Jewish holidays are not celebrated every year on the same Gregorian date.
-They are celebrated every year on the same Hebrew date, so the Gregorian date will be different.
+Unlike the Gregorian calendar, a solar calendar, which most of us know and use on a daily basis, the Hebrew calendar is based on both the moon and the sun.
+An intercalary month is added to the calendar to make sure that the Jewish holidays will be celebrated in the same season every year.
+Each holiday has a connection to a specific season and cannot be celebrated out of context.
+They are celebrated yearly on the same Hebrew date but not the same Gregorian date.
 The Hebrew date begins every day at sunset.
 In other words, the holidays begin at sunset.
 For example, if you see that Rosh Hashana begins on the 20th of September, it means that the holiday will only start in the evening of that day.

 Rosh Hashanah in Israel

-Rosh Hashana is the Jewish New Year.
-It is celebrated every year on the first day of the Jewish month, Tishrei.
-It takes place when summer ends.
+Rosh Hashanah is the Jewish New Year.
+It is celebrated every year on the first day of the Jewish month of Tishrei.
+If we look at the seasons, it takes place when summer ends.
+Usually, that falls in September or early October.
 During the holiday, we eat apples with honey so that the upcoming year will be sweet.
+It’s also the season of the pomegranates, which symbolize prosperity.

 Rosh Hashana lasts two days, during which there is no public transportation in Israel.
 In some places, you might be able to get a shared taxi (sherut) or use a private bus line to get around places.
-But I recommend staying in a place where you won’t need to use transportation during the holiday.
+But I recommend staying somewhere where you won’t need to use transportation during the holiday.

 Read more >> 5 Ways to Celebrate Rosh Hashanah in Israel.